 Additional marriage line support.
-If the duct runs through the marriage line rim joist, a perimeter pier is required under the marriage wall at the crossover location unless otherwise noted on the manufacturer's blocking plan or other supplemental documents, or unless the home is constructed with a perimeter support system.
+If the duct runs through the marriage line rim joist, and perimeter blocking is required, a perimeter pier is required under the marriage wall at the crossover location or unless the home is constructed with a perimeter support system.